 Educational goals are often based on the average ability of students who will attend any class, so there is little shock that those who are on the fringes of the group will tend to drift into their own worlds.
 They find their imagination is much more interesting, and they tend to resent the harsh grades they are given for their lack of ability to boredom issues.
 Resolving these issues can be done in several ways, and modern educators have eased some of the problems associated with it.

 Children who become quickly lost in a class are now recognized as having learning difficulties, and it is not always due to a lack of ability.
+Some of the younger children will find it difficult to concentrate when they are used to playing at home.
+This is where having varied types of primary assemblies can help.
 Some of them are not able to absorb the information in traditional classroom settings.
 They may need extra tutoring to help them, and others might just need time for their reasoning abilities to mature before they can accept the information.
 Schools have now learned to allow these students to continue with their age group while requiring them to continue learning the subject they could not pass.